MileHacker Logo

 Fine Dining

 Limited in Arusha city.
 Upscale safari cabins and hotels on the outskirts or en route into national parks often have fine dining.
-These present a blend of international cuisine, contemporary African dishes, and fusion the menu.
+These offer a blend of international cuisine, contemporary African dishes, and fusion the menu.
 They present a sophisticated dining an experience involving a higher price.

 • Explore options through Agoda or IHG Hotels.